devchallenges-io/curriculum/3-javascript/1-javascript/9-js-recursion.md

 ---
 seo:
-  title: "Mastering Recursion in JavaScript: A Comprehensive Guide"
+  title: "Recursion in JavaScript: A Comprehensive Guide"
   description: "Master recursion in JavaScript with this step-by-step guide.
 Learn key principles, examples, and how to overcome recursion limits."
 faqs:
   - What is recursion in JavaScript?